cyklodev/ckd-scaleway/README.md

  - Delete a server
  - Credentials management
  - Integrate envvars to travis
- - Integrate create/delete test case
+ - Increase the code coverage

 License